reveurmichael/machine_learning/Readme.md

 #### Regarding personal WeChat chats:
 - **Questions asked in personal WeChat chats will NOT be answered.**
-- **Messages sent after 21:00 in personal chats will be extremely unwelcome.**

 Learning how to use Google & Baidu & Bing to solve programming problems is an important skill you should develop during this course.